DOWNPOURDIGITAL/prismic-ts-download/README.md

 `asExternal` flags a given url for download.

+`asComponent` flags a given source string as TSX.
+This will import React into the resulting file and export the string as a React fragment.

 `toFile` writes the given output to a file and adds all the necessary imports.